DATED Monday 15th November 2021

 17. Copyright and other Rights

-All Rights in the Content and any product of the Services (including, without limitation, copyright, design, trade mark and database rights) arising in connection with the operation of this agreement shall be the property of ARMSTRONG, and ARMSTRONG hereby grants the Client a non-exclusive licence of such Rights for the purpose of realising the benefit of the Services provided by ARMSTRONG and the campaign to which it relates.
-Should the Client wish to obtain an assignment of any Rights in the Content or the products of the Services, a further fee in respect of such assignment shall be agreed with ARMSTRONG.
+17.1 All Rights in the Content and any product of the Services (including, without limitation, copyright, design, trade mark and database rights) arising in connection with the operation of these terms and conditions shall be the property of ARMSTRONG, and ARMSTRONG hereby grants the Client a non-exclusive licence of such Rights for the purpose of realising the benefit of the Services provided by ARMSTRONG and the campaign to which it relates.
+Should the Client wish to obtain an assignment of any Rights in the Content or the products of the Services, full and final payment in respect of all invoices will be required with ARMSTRONG.

 18. Custody of Material